NotRixard/Configs/README.md

 # Configs

-My Personal Configs i keep on GitHub to Share/Archive
+My Personal Configs i keep on GitHub to Share/Archive, Feel free to grab anything if you need it.

-Feel free to grab anything if you need it.
+For themes refer to: https://github.com/NotRixard/Themes